Robert Brooke Sr.

 Robert Brooke Sr. (1602–1655) was a Colonial Governor of Maryland for several months in 1652.
+He is also the grandfather of later colonial Governor of Maryland Thomas Brooke Jr.

 Early life

-Robert Brooke was born in London on June 23, 1602, third son of Thomas Brooke (1561–1612) of Whitchurch and Susan Forster, daughter of Sir Thomas Forster (1548–1612) of "Etherstone" and sister of Sir Robert Foster, Lord Chief Justice of the King's Bench.
+Robert Brooke was born in London on June 23, 1602, third son of Thomas Brooke (1561–1612) of Whitchurch and Susan Foster, daughter of Sir Thomas Forster (1548–1612) of "Etherstone" and sister of Sir Robert Foster, Lord Chief Justice of the King's Bench.
 Thomas Brooke was a barrister at Inner Temple and MP for Whitchurch from 1604 to 1611.
 The Brooke family arms were recorded in the Visitation of Hampshire, 1634.
 Robert and his ten siblings were orphaned in 1612 and were given into the care of their uncle Richard Venables, who managed the Brooke children's finances and saw to their education.
 Robert matriculated at Wadham College, Oxford on April 28, 1618.
 He received the degree of B.A.
 July 6, 1620; consequently, in 1624, without further study or examination, he also received a Master of Arts degree.

 Religious career

 He was admitted to Orders though the earliest evidence of his posting to a parish occurs after the death of his first wife, Mary Baker, and subsequent marriage to Mary Mainwaring in 1635.
-He was made vicar of Laugharne with Llansadwrnen in the diocese of St. David's on November 21, 1637 under the direct patronage of Charles I, who in concert with William Laud sought to promote clergymen supporting the philosophy of Divine Right.
+He was made vicar of Laugharne with Llansadwrnen in the Diocese of St Davids on November 21, 1637 under the direct patronage of Charles I, who in concert with William Laud sought to promote clergymen supporting the philosophy of Divine Right.

 By this point, Brooke's uncle Sir Robert Foster was an outspoken supporter of Charles I's controversial policies such as ships-money.
-If Brooke wrote in support of the king in matters of theology, it does not appear his writings have survived, but his posting in Wales is likely due to the influence of his father-in-law Roger Mainwaring, an outspoken proponent for concepts of Divine Right, who was made Bishop of St. David's the year prior in 1636, an appointment Laud had held himself along his path to Archbishop of Canterbury.
+If Brooke wrote in support of the king in matters of theology, it does not appear his writings have survived, but his posting in Wales is likely due to the influence of his father-in-law Roger Mainwaring, an outspoken proponent for concepts of Divine Right, who was made Bishop of St Davids the year prior in 1636, an appointment Laud had held himself along his path to Archbishop of Canterbury.

 Political tensions between King Charles I and Parliament flared in the 1640s.
 Mainwaring would flee Wales to Ireland from 1641 to 1642 when the Long Parliament issued a warrant for his arrest.
-Brooke's appointment to command of a county in Maryland in 1649 neatly coincides with the execution of his royal patron, the removal of Roger Mainwaring as Bishop of St. David's, and the exodus of Cavaliers to Maryland and Virginia.
+Brooke's appointment to command of a county in Maryland in 1649 neatly coincides with the execution of his royal patron, the removal of Roger Mainwaring as Bishop of St Davids, and the exodus of Cavaliers to Maryland and Virginia.
 Robert Brooke would not serve in the Anglican Church after his arrival in Maryland, and in fact he and his family would convert to Catholicism prior to his death in 1655.